DonkeyFeet00/Link-State-Network-Simulation/README.md

 tentative plan
 * make a "router" class
+  *  variables:
-  * - Name (e.g., R1)
+   *  Name (e.g., R1)
-  * - Neighbors (List of the directly connected routers)
+   *  Neighbors (List of the directly connected routers)
-  * - Cost (Cost of links between the router and the directly connected neighbors - the cost represents the delay of communication on that link in milliseconds)
+   *  Cost (Cost of links between the router and the directly connected neighbors - the cost represents the delay of communication on that link in milliseconds)
-  * - Destinations (List of all routers in the network)
+   *  Destinations (List of all routers in the network)
-  * - Routing table
+   *  Routing table
    *